azhon/AppUpdate/README-EN.md

 ### Version update record

-* v2.3.0
+* v2.4.0
-  * Optimize the DownloadManager.getInstance() null pointer problem
+  * Optimize the download listener callback execution in the main thread
-  * Remove the breakpoint download, using full downloads.
-  * Resolve forced update download failed, built-in dialog cannot close bug
+  * Resolve the forced update status and install, the user cancels the installation Dialog and cannot continue to install the bug

 #### [More update records click here to view](https://github.com/azhon/AppUpdate/wiki/更新日志)